Curriculum vitae

 • 2004: Cities, Towns, and Crowds: The Urban Paintings of Robert Spencer by Brian Peterson (Research and Contributor)

-• 2022: Authored the exhibition title Fred Staloff: Origins of a Modernist – Clifton Arts Center, NJ
+• 2022: Authored the exhibition title Fred Staloff: Origins of a Modernist – Clifton Arts Center, Clifton, NJ

 • 2023: Authored the exhibition title Fred Staloff: Origins of a Modernist – Noyes Museum, Hammonton’s Kramer Hall, Stockton University